Sifat-Ahmed/Pytorch-Binary-Classification/README.md

                                     ## <0.1 or >0.9 so the threshold value can be
                                     ## chosen anything between 0.4~0.8.
                                     ## But choosing a higher value reduces false positives
-                                    ## WHich can be seen in exceptional cases
+                                    ## Which can be seen in exceptional cases
 ```

 There are three different transform functions for training, validation and testing.
 Training process requires heavy image augmentation.
 Otherwise, there is a tendency of the model to overfit and learn nothing.
 For the augmentation purpose, albumentations library has been used.